 The front-facing camera also adds in video-chat functionality, so you can call other Echo Show users in your contacts or those with the Alexa app on their phone or tablet.
 There's even a short list of favourite contacts who, once authorised, can initiate a Drop In session, where they can call and initiate a video call without you needed to directly answer.
 When a Drop In call is placed the recipient can do nothing and have the call simply connect or choose to reject the call or switch to audio only if it isn't a good time within the first ten seconds.

-Amazon Echo Show US and UK price, release date
+Amazon Echo Show UK price and release date

-The Amazon Echo Show was made available for pre-order in the US as of May 9th in both black and white, priced at $229 for one, or, as part of an introductory $100 discount, $358 for two.
-The device is scheduled to be released in the States on June 28th.
+The Amazon Echo Show was originally made available for pre-order in the US as of May 9, priced at $229 for one, or, as part of an introductory $100 discount, $358 for two.
+The device was then released in the States on June 28.
+So we're only a few months behind, then.